Bilingual Kids Code mix and it’s ok!

 I actually do it myself when I speak Italian with my husband.
 Though I can speak Italian quite fluently, I do not have a full vocabulary.
 Therefore, it is common for me to be speaking in Italian and throw in an English word every now and again if I can’t think of it in Italian.

-What you can do when your child is mixing languages
+What you can do when your child is code mixing

-Apart from giving your child more exposure to each language, especially the minority language, there are a few things you can consider:
+Apart from giving your child more exposure to each language, especially the minority language, there are a few things you can consider if your child is mixing languages:

 Accept that your child will mix languages

-Accept that it is normal.
+Accept that code mixing is normal.
 It is common for your child to mix their languages until they have a full vocabulary in both languages.
 It is usually just a phase and soon enough they will be speaking both languages fluently.

 Avoid negative consequences